Cost Performance Index (CPI): What It Is and How to Calculate It

 CPI = 1

-The cost performance index (CPI) value of 1 means project costs are as planned.
+The CPI value of 1 means project costs are as planned.

-A company XYZ is in charge of corporate event planning for their client X.
+Finally, imagine your company is in charge of corporate event planning for one of your clients.

-To determine the CPI, we should know the values of the earned value (EV) and the actual cost (AC).
+To determine the CPI, we first need to calculate the earned value and the actual cost.

 EV = % work completed x budget